prudhvi252/prudhvi_photography/README.md

 - **Pricing**: Transparent pricing information with different packages.
 - **Contact Form**: A form for clients to get in touch or book a service package.
 - **FAQ Section**: Frequently asked questions to provide information to visitors.
-- **Collaborators/Partners Section**: Highlighting collaborators, such as Web Developer Alexandru Gheorghe.
+- **Collaborators/Partners Section**: Highlighting collaborators, such as Web Developer Prudhvi Adari.
 - **Scroll to Top Button**: Easy navigation back to the top of the page.
 - **Responsive Design**: The website is fully responsive and works seamlessly on all devices.